TrelisResearch/arc-agi-2025/o3-tools/README.md

 [x] Review of some samples.
 [x] Add guidance around output grid sizes, if wrong.
 (Enhanced: now tells model target dimensions upfront + general reminders)
 [x] Create a script that automatically will do a run three times and calculate the mean and std dev (for the number correct on one turn, and the number correct on more than one turn).
-[ ] Ablate feedback of max 8 turns versus sampling for max 8 turns.
+[x] Ablate feedback of max 8 turns versus sampling for max 8 turns.
-[ ] Try sampling on improved examples.
-Potentially building a priority list.
-Build a priority list based on # (or percentage) of training grids solved.
-Ideally you have an id and converstaion history for each candidate incomplete program (so you can reuse LLM cache).
+[ ] Fix the cheating issue whereby there is more sampling/turns if the training examples are all correct, but the test is wrong.
+[ ] Sample for half of the max_turns, and then feedback for the other remaining turns (stop of course if the test is solved).
 [ ] Get the model to also describe the input grid and the output grid with code (so, return three code blocks), and provide feedback on those too.
 [ ] Ablate the costs of solving if we do o4-mini (low) versus o4-mini (high).
 Is it possibly better to use o4-mini (low) with 8 max turns versus o4-mini (high) with 4 max turns?
 Consider costs across three runs. (best to develop a script for doing this that calculates means etc.).